e0397123/comp-analysis/README.md

 # xDial-Eval
-Repository for EMNLP-2023 Findings Paper - xDial-Eval: A Multilingual Open-Domain Dialogue Evaluation Benchmark
+Repository for AAAI-2024 Paper - A Comprehensive Analysis of the Effectiveness of Large Language Models as Automatic Dialogue Evaluators

 ## Changelog

-[25/10/2023] Add data to the repository.
+[31/05/2024] Add data to the repository.

-[27/10/2023] Add code for zero-shot inference with open-source LLMs to the repository.